gloglita/idock/README.md

 * idock estimates the capacity of every vector structure and intensively utilizes Rvalue reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
 * idock flattens Vina's tree-like recursive data structure of ligand into simple linear array structure to ensure a high data cache hit rate and easy coding.
 * idock accelerates the assignment of atom types by making use of residue information for receptor and branch information for ligand, without explicitly detecting covalent bonds among atoms.
-* idock can be used as a backend docking engine for [igrow].
+* idock can be used as a backend docking engine for [igrow], a multithreaded ligand growing tool for structure-based molecule design.

 Supported operating systems and compilers